archived-code-challenges/auth-service/README.md

 # Golang authentication service

-Thank you for giving me the opportunity to participate in the selection process, it has been a very enjoyable test.
+Thank you for allowing me to participate in the selection process, it has been a very enjoyable test.

 ## Technical decisions

-- I have limitted authentication and is only used when **removing** a User resource.
+- I have limited authentication and is only used when **removing** a User resource.
 The middlewares will check if a user is authenticated and is removing resource of its own.
-Therefore, in order to remove a user through the API, you must authenticate with its credentials beforehand.
+Therefore, to remove a user through the API, you must authenticate with its credentials beforehand.

 ### External dependencies